JaymeWX/Road_LGST-Net/README.md

 # Road_LGST-Net
 The content is keep updating.
-The latest code will be released after paper accepted.
+The latest code will be released after paper is accepted.
 ## A Quick Overview

 ## Start